basanovase/GP2Y0A21YK/README.md

 from gp2y0a21yk import GP2Y0A21YK
 import machine

-# Initialize the sensor (assuming the sensor is connected to ADC pin 0) assumig
+# Initialize the sensor (assuming the sensor is connected to ADC pin 0)
 sensor = GP2Y0A21YK(0)
 sensor.begin(0)